janhq/cortex.so/docs/cli/serve.md

 ## Options

 ```
-  -h, --host              configure the host for the API endpoint server
+  -h, --host              Configure the host for the API endpoint server
-  -h, --help              display help for command
+  -h, --help              Display help for command
 ```